Hadeweka/SDL-Crystal-Bindings/README.md

 To update the bindings, you need to have Ruby, gcc and clang installed on your system (ideally Linux or might not work).

-Just call `ruby generate.rb` from the main directory of this shard and the `bindings.cr` file will be generated or updated.
+Just call `ruby generate.rb` from the main directory of this shard and the files under `src/` will be generated or updated.
 The script will download the newest SDL headers and generate automated bindings.

 If you need to add manual changes, please either use the filters from the script to exclude structs and/or modify the